BrianMedinaSilva/Censory/Strategy Guide/COMBAT.md

 ### 1.2 - TOGGLES
 You can type the number 5 to activate or deactivate the current party's member toggle, which will change how your skills behave.
 This will not end your turn.

+### 1.3 - ANALYZE
+You can type the number 6 to see an teammate or enemy's stats in greater detail.
+This will not end your turn.

 ## SECTION 2 - ENEMY TURN
 The enemy turn is when combat becomes more action-oriented.